andraugust/andraugust.github.io/thermo-1.md

 Of all the quantities in thermodynamics, temperature is probably the most intuitive---we experience it constantly.
 But what is temperature objectively?
 When two systems exchange energy for long enough we know they reach a point where their "temperature" is the same.
 So let's imagine what happens when two gases exchange energy, then see what we can derive about their equilibrium state.

 Imagine two cylinders of gas with a wall between them.
 The wall allows energy to pass from one gas to the other through random molecular collisions, yet prevents particles from moving between chambers.
-In otherwords, the gases only exchange energy.
+In other words, the gases only exchange energy.
 If the energy of each gas is $$U_1$$ and $$U_2$$, the system's energy is

 $$